isabelcabezasm/designpatterns/singleton/README.md

 ## How to use it

 Let's use Batman as an example: of course we all know that there is `one and only one` Batman!
-But Gotham City is a dangerous place, a lot of people needs help.
+But Gotham City is a dangerous place, a lot of people need help.

 ![BatmanSingleton](./img/singletonBatman.jpg)